-Jenny C. Aker is an Assistant Professor of Development Economics with a PhD from UC-Berkeley.
-Her research focuses on the impact of information technology on development outcomes in Africa.
-She is the Interim Director of the Center for International Environment and Resource Policy (CIERP), as well as the Deputy Director of the Hitachi Center for Technology and International Affairs.
-She is also a Non-Resident Fellow at the Center for Global Development and a member of the Advisory Board for Frontline SMS.
-After working for Catholic Relief Services as Deputy Regional Director in West and Central Africa between 1998 and 2003, Aker returned to complete her PhD in agricultural economics at the University of California-Berkeley.
-Aker works on economic development in Africa, with a primary focus on the impact of information technology (mobile phones) on development outcomes, namely agriculture, education, and health; the impact of drought on agricultural food market performance and famine; the determinants of agricultural technology adoption; and impact evaluations of NGO projects.
-Aker has conducted field work in many countries in West and Central Africa, including Benin, Burkina Faso, Burundi, DRC, The Gambia, Ghana, Liberia, Mali, Mozambique, Niger, Nigeria, Rwanda, Senegal, Sierra Leone, and Sudan, as well as Haiti and Guatemala.Professional Activities
+Jenny C. Aker is an Associate Professor of Development Economics at the Fletcher School and Department of Economics at Tufts University.
+She is also a Non-Resident Fellow at the Center for Global Development , a member of the Advisory Board for CDA, Frontline SMS and the Boston Network for International Development (BNID) .
+She also serves as the Deputy Director of the Hitachi Center for Technology and International Affairs.
+After working for Catholic Relief Services as Deputy Regional Director in West and Central Africa between 1998 and 2003, Jenny completed her PhD in agricultural economics at the University of California-Berkeley.
+Jenny works on economic development in Africa, with a primary focus on the impact of information (and information technology) on development outcomes, particularly in the areas of agriculture, agricultural markets, adult education and financial inclusion; the determinants and impacts of agricultural technology adoption; and the impact of different mechanisms and modalities of social protection (cash and in-kind transfers).
+Jenny has conducted field work in Benin, Burkina Faso, Burundi, Chad, DRC, The Gambia, Ghana, Guinea, Kenya, Liberia, Mali, Mozambique, Niger, Nigeria, Rwanda, Senegal, Sierra Leone, South Sudan and Tanzania, as well as Haiti and Guatemala.